 It can be confusing when your dog refuses food but seems otherwise fine.
-As a pet parent, you’re tuned in to the smallest changes in behavior, and when your dog skips a meal or two, it’s natural to worry.
+As a dog parent, you’re tuned in to the smallest changes in behavior, and when your dog skips a meal or two, it’s natural to worry.

-Dog Not Eating and Acting Normal — Why It Happens
+Dog Not Eating and Acting Normal: Why It Happens

 When your dog isn’t eating but still appears energetic and normal, the underlying cause is often mild, temporary, or behavioral.
 This could include something as simple as being picky, experiencing minor digestive upset, recent changes to the environment or routine, or heat-related appetite suppression.